 - Up to ~200 ppmv, is the equivalent to about ~77% of the temperature increasing effectiveness of CO2.

 This level of atmospheric CO2 concentration is absolutely essential to sustain photosynthesis in plants and thereby to maintain the viability of all life on earth.
-The CO2 level can diminish significantly in glacial ice ages and as a result life on on earth has often approached real extinction during true glaciations.
+The level of CO2 can diminish significantly in glacial ice ages and as a result life on on earth has frequently approached real plant extinction levels during during true glaciations even in the recent geological past.

-- ~300 ppmv was an approximate level prior to any industrialisation, this atmospheric CO2 made the continuing survival of the biosphere possible, but it is only causing a further 5.9% of the CO2 Greenhouse warming effect.
+- ~300 ppmv was an approximate level prior to any industrialisation, this atmospheric CO2 made the continuing survival of the biosphere possible, but the increase from 200 -300 ppmv is only causing a further 5.9% of the CO2 Greenhouse warming effect.

 - Following that a further 100 ppmv, (now accepted by the IPCC both a natural effect and to be only ~50% man-made), it adds ~4.2% of the CO2 effectiveness brings the current level ~400 ppmv.